Essential holonomy of Cantor actions: Dynamics and the lower central series

-Here is our main technical result, which combined with Theorem \ref{thm-noetherian} implies Theorem~\ref{thm-main0}. \begin{prop} Let $(\fX, \G, \Phi)$ be a minimal equicontinuous Cantor action which is locally quasi-analytic.
-If the action is has essential holonomy, then it has essential holonomy of infinite depth. \end{prop} \proof Suppose that $(\fX, \G, \Phi)$ has essential holonomy at depth $n_t$.
+Here is our main technical result, which combined with Theorem \ref{thm-noetherian} implies Theorem~\ref{thm-main0}. \begin{prop} Let $(\fX, \G, \Phi)$ be a Cantor action which is locally quasi-analytic.
+If the action has essential holonomy, then it has essential holonomy of infinite depth. \end{prop} \proof Suppose that $(\fX, \G, \Phi)$ has essential holonomy at depth $n_t$.
 We show that this leads to a contradiction by localizing the action to a sufficiently small adapted set.
+Recall that $\mu$ denotes the unique invariant probability measure for the action.

-The set $\fX_{\G_{(n_t)}}^{hol}$ has positive $\mu$-measure, while the set $\fX_{\gamma_{(n_t +1)}(\G)}^{hol}$ has $\mu$-measure zero.
+The set $\fX_{\gamma_{(n_t)}(\G)}^{hol}$ has positive $\mu$-measure, while the set $\fX_{\gamma_{(n_t +1)}(\G)}^{hol}$ has $\mu$-measure zero.
 Thus, there exists $g \in \gamma_{n_t}(\G)$ such that $\mu(\fX_{g}^{hol}) > 0$.
 Moreover, for all $\tau \in \gamma_{(n_t+1)}(\G)$ we have $\mu(\fX_{\tau}^{hol}) = 0$.